robintsunny/StudyGuideNotes/web.md

 ### What is SQL injection?
 How do you avoid it?
 A type of attack where a user can insert a SQL query or command into a form that will get executed.
 You can avoid it with Real Escape String

+### What is same-origin policy?
+a policy that prevents document or script loaded form one origin form getting or setting properties of a  document frmo a different origin .
+Two pages have the same origin  if the protocol, port given, and host are the same for both pages

+### When is it not enforced?
+When you request data from the same server

+### What is JSONP?
+padded JSON, grab data from a server and tell the server what function you want called and if the server cooperates, then you can incorporate that data into your DOM